Introduction

 - Balance between power and compassion

-remove fears, negativity, and obstacles, and bring prosperity
+believed to remove fears, negativity, and obstacles, bringing prosperity and

 Rituals & Observances